Bring used building materials back to life

 - How can I contact the Donations team?

-For additional quastions, such as whether your donation can be accepted, email us at email@example.com or give us a call at 718-732-4143.
+For additional questions, such as whether your donation can be accepted, email us at firstname.lastname@example.org or give us a call at 718-732-4143.

 - Can I get a tax deduction?